vinaypaul123/Doctor-Appointment-Management/README.md

 ### Dashboard:
 In this section, the admin can briefly view the total number of new appointment and total  appointments.

+### Appointments details:
+In this section, the admin can view the all booked patients and details

 ### Add Doctors:
 In this section, Admin can add Doctors and time slots and mark the leaves.